adambard/learnxinyminutes-docs/kotlin.html.markdown

 /*
 The "object" keyword can be used to create singleton objects.
-We cannot instantiate it but we can refer to its instance by its name.
+We cannot instantiate it but we can refer to its unique instance by its name.
 This is similar to Scala singleton objects.
 */
 object ObjectExample {